-A financial asset (or, where applicable, a part of a financial asset or part of a group of similar financial assets) is derecognized (i.e. removed from the LLP's balance sheet) when any of the following occurs:
+A financial asset (or, where applicable, a part of a financial asset or part of a group of similar financial assets) is derecognized (i.e. removed from the LLP's balance sheet) when any of the i.
+The contractual rights to cash flows from the financial asset expires;

-- i.
-The contractual rights to cash flows from the financial asset expires; - ii.
+i.
+The Contractual rights to cash nows from the manusar asset exputes, ii.
 The LLP transfers its contractual rights to receive cash flows of the financial asset and has substantially transferred all the risks and rewards of ownership of the financial asset.
-A regular way purchase or sale of financial assets has been derecognised, as applicable, using trade date accounting. - iii.
-The LLP retains the contractual rights to receive cash flows but assumes a contractual obligation to pay the cash flows without material delay to one or more recipients under a 'pass-through' arrangement (thereby substantially transferring all the risks and rewards of ownership of the financial asset); - iv.
+A regular way purchase or sale of financial assets has been derecognised, as applicable, using trade date accounting.

+iii.
+The LLP retains the contractual rights to receive cash flows but assumes a contractual obligation to pay the cash flows without material delay to one or more recipients under a 'pass-through' arrangement (thereby substantially transferring all the risks and rewards of ownership of the financial asset);

+iv.
 The LLP neither transfers nor retains substantially all risk and rewards of ownership and does not retain control over the financial asset.

 In cases where LLP has neither transferred nor retained substantially all of the risks and rewards of the Financial asset, but retains control of the financial asset, the LLP continues to recognize such financial asset to the extent of its continuing involvement in the financial asset.
 In that case, the LLP also recognizes an associated liability.
-The financial asset and the associated liability are measured on a basis that reflects the rights and obligations that the
+The financial asset and the associated liability are measured on a basis that reflects the rights and obligations that the LLP has retained.